Do Professional Chefs Use Cast Iron Cookware?

 Cast iron doesn’t distribute heat evenly despite its thickness.
 Cold spots are likely to occur if you use a cast iron pan without prior heating.

-Therefore, to prevent uneven heating, be sure to place your cast iron in the oven or on the stovetop to preheat before usage.
+Therefore, to prevent uneven heating, place cast iron in the oven or stovetop to preheat before usage.

 Can traces of iron get into food prepared inside cast iron pans?